The Messy Laundry Room Problem

-In my own home home, I keep laundry in the laundry room, but I also hide birthday gifts there (because let’s face it, the kids are not doing any laundry), I put tools in there instead of walking them out to the garage or basement, and I keep a lot of my cleaning supplies in there.
+In my own home home, I keep laundry in the laundry room, but I also hide birthday gifts there (because let’s face it, the kids are not doing any laundry), I put tools in the laundry room instead of walking them out to the garage or basement, and I keep a lot of my cleaning supplies in the laundry room.

 With all of that, my messy laundry room doesn’t stand a chance.